How to grow cucumbers in a greenhouse: tips & advantages

 • Long-lasting fertiliser that is free from animal products - child & pet friendly

 When growing cucumbers in a greenhouse, it is advisable to provide good air circulation between the plants, which can help prevent disease.
 Planting at a minimum spacing of 45 to 50cm and if space allows, even more, is recommended.
 On planting, canes can be inserted into the soil or strings hung from the roof to train the vines upwards.
-Water thoroughly and keep the soil moist, but not wet.
+Water thoroughly and keep the soil moist but not wet.

 Good companion plants

 Companion plants are those that can be grown together for mutual benefit and not compete against each other.
-Companion plants for cucumbers include those that are light feeders and that are not part of the same Cucurbitaceae family of plants.
+Companion plants for cucumbers include those that are light feeders and not part of the same Cucurbitaceae family of plants.

-Tomatoes are often grown in a greenhouse as they prefer similar growing conditions to cucumbers.
-They can be grown together in a greenhouse, but to stop them competing for each other’s nutrients and space it is advisable to plant them in separate areas away from each other.
+Tomatoes are often grown in a greenhouse, as they prefer similar growing conditions to cucumbers.
+They can be grown together in a greenhouse, but to stop them competing for each other’s nutrients and space, it is advisable to plant them in separate areas away from each other.

 Companion plants for cucumbers can include: